databubs/BellaBeat_Case/README.md

 ```

-We will be changing the date format
+There seems to be a slight problem with the date format so we have to change it
-Convert ActivityDate into date format and add a column for day of the week

 ```R
 daily_activity <- daily_activity %>% mutate( Weekday = weekdays(as.Date(ActivityDate, "%m/%d/%Y")))